PoCInnovation/Workshops/software/06.Nest/README.md

 ## Step 1: Basics

 📑 Description:
-- In the `app.controller.ts` file, create a `@Get()` route `/article` (the route `hello` should help you to do so)
-- You also have to create the corresponding provider to return a test value.
+In this step, you will learn the fundamental concepts of NestJS and its architecture.

+📚 Documentation:

 > 📖 The documentation about [modules](https://docs.nestjs.com/modules) and [providers](https://docs.nestjs.com/providers) will teach you some basic concepts and architecture of Nest.
-In NestJS, **dependency injection** is primarily achieved through the use of decorators and the underlying inversion of control (IoC) container.
+In NestJS, **dependency injection** is primarily achieved through the use of decorators and the underlying inversion of control **(IoC)** container.
 Here's how it works:

 - `📦 Providers`: In NestJS, components that can be injected into other components are called providers.
 Providers are defined using the @Injectable() decorator.
 They are typically used to encapsulate business logic, interact with databases or external APIs, or provide utility functions.

 - `〽️ Injection`: To inject a provider into another component, such as a controller or another provider, you can use the constructor of the dependent component.
 NestJS relies on TypeScript's type system to infer the required dependencies.

 📌 Tasks:
+- Launch the server, you will see a message 😉
+- Change the message that is returned within the app provider by *`"I love this workshop!"`*

-Now, launch the server:
+Command to launch the server:
 ```sh
 npm run start:dev
 ```